by Mike Ricotta - December 22, 2016

 Finally, plan to be in control.
 I don’t mean that you should plan to be bothersome nor in control of your partner’s workflow, as that will be costly and it’s in your best interest, to allow your partner to operate as they normally do.
 Rather, you should consider your partners’ proposed workflows that offer you the greatest flexibility, control, and leverage throughout the process.
 An agile approach, for instance, allows you a far greater capability to control and pivot your business model in a micro-economic approach.
 It also greatly reduces the financial impact of specification oversights (under-information) and brings your solution to market with an MVP, faster than a full-scope waterfall model.
 That means that you could be generating revenue and increasing your brand awareness sooner than later, and can reconsider your feature set throughout the lengthy development process, without committing to the total cost, should financial issues arise.
 Doing so will also give your partner a more accurate read on estimates, in the future.
 It’s important to note, however, that agile solutions often result in a changed product (as per your intentions) and rapid-deployment of agile solutions (ie. iterative launches), are likely to increase your overall budget and timeline of your final scope, should you choose to move forward with said scope.

-We hope this information is useful to you in making educated decisions about your next digital partner.
+We hope this information on how to estimate cost of a website is useful to you in making educated decisions about your next digital partner.
 We’d love to hear from you, if you find this helpful in any way.
 Click the contact (envelope) icon in our main navigation, to get in touch with us.
 Best of luck to you on your new project!